IhmeGroup/quail/CONTRIBUTING.md

     # We define our abstract methods
     def need_this_function(self, args**):
       '''
-      How the new feature used this function.
+      How the new feature uses this function.
       '''
       print('This is different from before')
   ```